jabbott7335/ce-pe-bootcamp/docs/ocp-on-vmware/index.md

 6. Once your environment has been provisioned you will receive an e-mail from noreply@techzone.ibm.com with your reservation details.
 Open your reservation details by clicking the URL under Reservation ID.

-    1. If you want to use Guacamole click the **Open your IBM Cloud environment** button.
+    1. If you want to use Guacamole, click the **Open your IBM Cloud environment** button.
 Expand the **ALL CONNECTIONS** section and test to make sure you can open the Remote Desktop and SSH sessions.
 If both are working your environment has been provisioned and is ready for install.
         ![gym-guacamole](./images/gym-guacamole.png){target="_blank"}

     2. If you want to use WireGuard click the **Download WireGuard VPN** config button and use that configuration file to start the VPN tunnel.
 The bastion's IP address is `192.168.252.2`, the username is `admin` and the password is at the top of your reservation.